Why Final Placement Matters When Moving Mulch, Soil, and Landscaping Materials

 Why are wheelbarrows still useful for final placement?

-What does The W.I.T.C.H.™ do for final placement?
+What does The W.I.T.C.H.™ change?

 Why is instant release important?